On March 23, 2016 the anatomy and physiology community lost one of their finest, Gail W. Jenkins.

 Wiley has committed to funding this award for five years beginning with the 2017 award.
 Award recipient must attend the HAPS Annual Conference General Meeting to receive the award and must present a workshop during the Conference workshop sessions.

 Award: Cash award of $1,000.
-Annual HAPS Conference fee is waived.
+Annual HAPS Conference registration fee is waived.

 - Be a HAPS member in good standing at time of application, with an expectation that he/she will continue as a HAPS member.